reytoms/Portfolio/Project_part1.md

 From the sketches in 1 and 2, it looks like France is the most visited country by tourists.

 3. It could be challenging to choose a country from many options.
 Hence, it is important to reduce the options by the method of elimination.
+Below are some of the points to consider for elimination:

  a.
 Based on duration of travel